 II.
 ATRT2 RECOMMENDATIONS

 Based on its work to date, ATRT2 offers the following Recommendations for Public Comment.
 These Recommendations fall into two categories: 1) “New” Recommendations on issues addressed by ATRT1; and 2) “New” Recommendations arising from issues addressed ATRT1 Recommendations .
-With respect to WHOIS-RT and SSR-RT Recommendations, ATRT2 provides an assessment of ICANN’s implementation of those Recommendations only (see Appendix B and Appendix C, respectively), but any “new” Recommendations on the substance of those reviews will be offered by the forthcoming WHOIS-RT2 and SSR-RT2.
+With respect to WHOIS-RT and SSR-RT Recommendations, ATRT2 provides an assessment of ICANN’s implementation of those Recommendations only (see Appendix B and Appendix C, respectively), but a full assessment of effectiveness of those Recommendations and any “new” Recommendations on the substance of those reviews will be offered by the forthcoming WHOIS-RT2 and SSR-RT2.

 All of the following Recommendations focus on issues that should be addressed by the ICANN Board, but are not necessarily presented in a hierarchical order: